nsg-ethz/p4-learning/exercises/04-MPLS/p4runtime/README.md

 As we do in order exercises, we provide you some files that will help you through the exercise.

-  *  `p4app.json`: describes the topology that you will use throughout the exercise.
+- `p4app.json`: describes the topology that you will use throughout the exercise.
+- `network.py`: a Python scripts that initializes the topology using *Mininet* and *P4-Utils*.
+One can use indifferently `network.py` or `p4app.json` to start the network.
-  *  `p4src/basics.p4`: contains the p4 program skeleton that you will use as a starting point for this first section of the exercise (mock MPLS).
+- `p4src/basics.p4`: contains the p4 program skeleton that you will use as a starting point for this first section of the exercise (mock MPLS).
-  *  `p4src/stacked.p4`: contains the p4 program skeleton that you will use as a starting point for the second section of the exercise (realistic MPLS).
+- `p4src/stacked.p4`: contains the p4 program skeleton that you will use as a starting point for the second section of the exercise (realistic MPLS).

 **Note**: This time you will not be able to run `p4run` until you finish some of the `TODOs`.